Walsh's anger and frustration over a "bumbling" police investigation of

 ultimately enlarged the search for Adam's killer into an exhaustive battle

-on behalf of all missing and abused children, beginning with his efforts
+on behalf of all missing and abused children, beginning with his efforts to

 put missing children's faces on milk cartons.
 Today, John Walsh continues